01 of 07

 Essential Non-Alcoholic Bar Drinks

 While the majority of people in the bar are going to want to drink alcohol, not everyone will.
-It is important to have a few non-alcoholic mixed drinks in your memory bank to make them feel special as well.
+It is important to have a few non-alcoholic mixed drinks (or mocktails) in your memory bank.

 Mocktails are great for designated drivers, pregnant women, and other non-drinkers.
 You can also use these as an alternative suggestion for patrons that may need a break from alcohol.
 It's nice to offer one or two options if you're hosting a party as well.